senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql/README.md

 :thinking: This step installs a PostgreSQL database container.
 It is not a production-ready database and is only used for demonstration purposes.
-The choice of databases is a **limiting factor** in the speed at which Senzing can operate.
+The choice of database is a **limiting factor** in the speed at which Senzing can operate.
 This database choice is *at least* an order of magnitude slower than a well-tuned production database.